rgerosa/AnalysisCode/README.md

 To run the macro:

        cd AnalysisCode/MonoXAnalysis/;
        root -l ;
        .L fiters.C+
        sigfilter(...), zmmfilter(....), zeefilter(...), wmnfilter(...), wenfilter(...), gamfilter(...), topmufilter(...), topelfilter(...)

 These function are used to select signal like events, Z->mm, Z->ee, W->mnu, W->enu, gamma+jets, semi-leptonic ttbar muon, semi-leptionc ttbar electron

 Basic options:

-      inputFileName : name of the input file or name of the crab directory in which different files are locate (TChain is used in this case) outputFileName : output file .. the code can take a list of files in input but will produce a single output isMC : flag to indicate data or MC applyBTagWeights : calculates b-tag scale factors and related uncertainties isInputDirectory : specify if the inputFileName is a single file or a directory isEOS : in case of a directoy this indicates if it is located in EOS or in a local directory
+      --inputFileName : name of the input file or name of the crab directory in which different files are locate (TChain is used in this case)
+      --outputFileName : output file .. the code can take a list of files in input but will produce a single output --isMC : flag to indicate data or MC --applyBTagWeights : calculates b-tag scale factors and related uncertainties --isInputDirectory : specify if the inputFileName is a single file or a directory --isEOS : in case of a directoy this indicates if it is located in EOS or in a local directory
-      xsType: 0 means use the xsec branch stored in the origin MonoJetTreeMaker tree, 1 valuate the xs as sumwgt/Nevents (useful for powheg+minlo mono-jet samples), 2 means take the xs from LHE header stored in the genTree. storeGenTree : save the whole gen tree in the output
+      --xsType: 0 means use the xsec branch stored in the origin MonoJetTreeMaker tree, 1 valuate the xs as sumwgt/Nevents (useful for powheg+minlo mono-jet samples), 2 means take the xs from LHE header stored in the genTree.
+      --storeGenTree : save the whole gen tree in the output
-      isSinglePhoton: options available only for zeefilter, wenfilter and topelfilter allows to run on single photon dataset keeping events triggered by singlephoton but not by single electron triggers .. aim is to increase the statistics at high pt.
+      --isSinglePhoton: options available only for zeefilter, wenfilter and topelfilter allows to run on single photon dataset keeping events triggered by singlephoton but not by single electron triggers .. aim is to increase the statistics at high pt.

 To run the filter step on a crab output:

        python scripts/runFilters.py -b <options>

 Options: